 How to use this

-By subtly matching non-verbal communication - especially voice patterns and eye contact patterns
+Subtly match non-verbal communication - especially voice patterns and eye contact patterns

-By developing a genuine interest in the other person and in their model of the world.
+Develop a genuine interest in the other person and in their model of the world.

 1. Matching non-verbal communication